libriscv/rvscript/README.md

 The usual suspects will work with the build system such as ccache and ninja/n2.

+There is a lot of helper functionality built to make it easy to drop in new programs.
+See `engine/src/main.cpp` for some example code.

+## Stripping symbols

-Any functions you want to be callable from outside should be listed in the symbols file if you want them to not be pruned when stripping symbols, usually `programs/symbols.map`.
-The file is shared between all programs.
-The symbol file is a text file with a list of symbols that are to be left alone when stripping the script programs.
+Any functions you want to be callable from outside should be listed in the symbols file if you want them to not be pruned when stripping symbols.
+The symbol file is `programs/symbols.map`, and the file is shared between all programs.
+It is a text file with a list of symbols that are to be left alone when stripping the script programs.
+It is only relevant when the `STRIP_SYMBOLS` CMake option is enabled.
+It is disabled by default.

 These symbols are usually the ones you want to be made visible so that we can call public functions from the engine.
 In other words, if the function `start` is made public, by retaining it, then you can call the function from the engine like so: `myscript.call("start")`.
 Note that even GC-sections will not prune functions that are using the `PUBLIC()` macro.
 This is because of `__attribute__((used, retain))`.
-It's only when the `STRIP_SYMBOLS` CMake option is enabled in `programs` that you need to care about the `symbols.map` file.

-There is a lot of helper functionality built to make it easy to drop in new programs.
-See `engine/src/main.cpp` for some example code.
+## Live-debugging

-The debug.sh script will produce programs that you can remotely connect to with GDB.
+Running `DEBUG=1 ./build.sh` in the [programs](programs) folder will produce programs that are easy to debug with GDB.
 Run `DEBUG=1 ./build.sh` in the engine folder to enable remote debugging with GDB.
 The engine will listen for a remote debugger on each breakpoint in the code.
 It will also try to start GDB automatically and connect for you.
+Remote GDB is a little bit wonky and doesn't like microthreads much but for the most part it works well.

 Install gdb-multiarch from your distro packaging system:
 ```